osm2pgsql-dev/osm2pgsql-website/_manual-v2/06-flex-output.md

 #### Using Natural Keys for Unique Ids

-To use OSM IDs as primary keys, you have to make sure that

-* you only ever add a single row per OSM object to an output table, i.e. do not call `insert` multiple times on the same table for the same OSM object.
+To use OSM IDs as primary keys, you have to make sure that you only ever add a single row per OSM object to an output table, i.e. do not call `insert` multiple times on the same table for the same OSM object.
-* osm2pgsql doesn't split long linestrings into smaller ones or multipolygons into polygons.
-So you can not use the `split_at` option on the geometry transformation.
-* *Version == 1.3.0*{: .version} osm2pgsql doesn't split multipolygons into
-  polygons.
-So you have to set `multi = true` on all `area` geometry transformations.

 You probably also want an index on the ID column.
 If you are running in slim mode, osm2pgsql will create that index for you.
 But in non-slim mode you have